rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 The `optOut` API takes `true` or `false` as a Boolean value to enable or disable tracking user activities.
 This flag persists across device reboots.

-An example of how you can use the `optOut` API to disable user tracking:
+The following example highlights the use of the `optOut` API to disable user tracking:

 {% tabs %}
 {% tab title="Kotlin" %}